orchestral/orchestraplatform.com/blogs/_posts/2013-06-01-simple-website-3.md

 	+---------------------------------------------------------------------------+
 	1 row in set (0.00 sec)

-As you would see, we do have successfully populated our ACL (you might need sometime to understand the structure), but let's not worry about it and alow `Orchestra\Acl` with it's magic.
+As you would see, we do have successfully populated our ACL (you might need sometime to understand the structure), but let's not worry about it and allow `Orchestra\Acl` to do it's magic.

 ## What's Next?